donovm4/learning-terraform/README.md

   >   "baz",
   >   ])
   >   ```
-- `terraform login` initiates login processes to authenticate within Terraform Cloud using the CLI to manage workspaces and run operations.
+- `terraform login` initiates login processes to authenticate using the CLI to manage workspaces and run operations.
+  - can be used to automatically obtain and save an API token for **Terraform Cloud**, **Terraform Enterprise**, or any other host that offers Terraform services.
+  - **API tokens only**, *NO username NO passwords*
+  > `terraform login [hostname]`
 - `terraform output` shows the outputs from the terraform configuration
   > - `terraform output <value>` will show specified output.